malshevskikh/-/README.md

   <li>Create an ontology for it using any of the suggested tools. (hint - this is similar to creating a specific database).</li>
   <ul>
       <li>The number of classes is at least 5.</li>
-      <li>Mandatory use of at least two basic ontologies (commonly used prefixes), such as foaf, geo, dc, rdf, rdfs, etc. The prefix reference is available at: <a href=http://prefix.cc/"></li>
+      <li>Mandatory use of at least two basic ontologies (commonly used prefixes), such as foaf, geo, dc, rdf, rdfs, etc. The prefix reference is available at: [](http://prefix.cc/)</li>
       <li>Try to use different relations (symmetric-transitive-inverse...)</li>
   </ul>
   <li>Visualize the resulting graph.</li>